jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 <img src="/assets/SpecificationPlaylistComposite.png" alt="Composite Playlist Classes" width = "90%" align="center" style="padding-right: 35px;">

 ## Scanner and Parser
-We still need to convert the `fiveStarAltRock` text definition above into the following object tree:
+We still need to convert the `fiveStarAltRock` text definition above into the following object tree (NOTE: The names, such as genres, constraints, etc. won't be in tree.
+This is a copy of the tree from the previous blog):

 <img src="/assets/SpecificationPlaylistObjects.png" alt="Leaf Playlist Classes" width = "90%" align="center" style="padding-right: 35px;">